ericgitangu/OA/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+A good place to start would be to add tests then incoporate them into our CI/CD or alternatively, write a script to run tests to run against our implementations including testing our DSA guide examples.
+TODO: add tests.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)